 It’s always a challenging task to paint your home.
 A simple mix-up between your exterior to interior paint cold prove to be a big problem.

 Both exterior paint cans and interior paint cans could be similar in appearance, and this is where most people make a mistake.
-Consider a situation when you apply the exterior paint inside your home and the interior paint on the walls outside.
+Consider a situation when you apply the exterior paint inside your home and the interior paint on exterior walls outside.

 But not every time!
 Because of some chemical presence, things can get more difficult for you.
 So, Can you use exterior paint indoors?
 This question has several answers depending on several factors that might damage your paint or keep it safe.